-Note: Students who test in the OSU-OKC Testing and Assessment Center should expect to follow the same policies and procedures as those who test in the classroom.
+Note: Students with accommodations, those with make-up exams, or other situations, who test in the OSU-OKC Testing and Assessment Center, are expected to follow the same policies and procedures as those who test in the classroom.
 If policies or procedures must vary, the teaching team leader will notify the students affected.
 The teaching team leader will also provide the Assessment Center staff with instructions for exams that they administer on our behalf and the staff will make no exceptions to those instructions.